grokthis/ucisc/docs/03_Transparent_Computing.md

 *Side note:* The thing I need to pull off many of the things above that fuels my nightmares when I think about writing the code for it is building an SSL layer.
-Simple things like posting to Mastadon will require it to function, but that *yuk*.
+Simple things like posting to Mastadon will require it to function, but I'm not looking forward to that.

-#### Bonus Ideas

-These are more complex both in terms of hardware performance and programming.
-I'm not certain I really want to spend the amount of time required to write a video decoder, for example.

-* Play audio (e.g. consume podcasts)
-* Play HD videos

 #### Rejected Ideas

 At some level, all parts of this project are an act of reimagination.
 However, the following I'm certain I don't want to look anything like they do now on modern desktop computers if I support them at all.
+We are focused more on curiosity and discovery, allowing users to fully understand how things work on these homebrew computers.
+The modern web stack doesn't seem to fit in that paradigm.

 *The World Wide Web*